 Confession time: I have a carry-on bag fetish.
 I can’t stop buying them.
 I love the sound of a carry-on’s wheels on cobblestones in a foreign city.
 And nothing beats breezing past the luggage carousel while everyone else waits.

-This year, I’ve already taken 2X international trips, 3X long weekends in Byron Bay, and 2X getaways to the Adelaide Hills — all with just my carry-on.
+Last year, I took 2X trips to Europe, 3X long weekends in Byron Bay, a Bali holiday and 2X getaways to the Adelaide Hills — all with just my carry-on.

 I refuse to lug around a bulky checked bag.